Ala Ebtekar: Exhibitions

-Art, Social Space and Public Discourse
+Stanford University initiative

-Envisioned and directed by Ala Ebtekar, "Art, Social Space and Public Discourse" is a three-year Stanford initiative on art that investigates the multiple contexts that shift and define changing ideas of public space.
+Envisioned and directed by Ala Ebtekar, "Art, Social Space and Public Discourse" is a three-year Stanford University initiative on art that investigates the multiple contexts that shift and define changing ideas of public space.
 This ongoing critical framework of conversations, newly issued art projects, and exploration of various cultural productions and intellectual traditions looks at recent transformations of civic life.

 Recognition

-He has been awarded residencies at ZKM Center for Art and Media Karlsruhe in Germany, Cité internationale des arts in Paris, Sazmanab in Tehran, Iran, the San Francisco Center for the Book, and 18th Street Art Center in Los Angeles through the VIsions from the New California Award, a project of the Alliance of Artist Communities in partnership with the James Irvine Foundation.
+He has been awarded residencies at ZKM Center for Art and Media Karlsruhe in Germany, Cité internationale des arts in Paris, Sazmanab in Tehran, Iran, the San Francisco Center for the Book, and 18th Street Art Center in Los Angeles through the Visions from the New California Award, a project of the Alliance of Artist Communities in partnership with the James Irvine Foundation.

 The Huffington Post featured and mentioned Ala Ebtekar as one of the "17 Visual Artists You Should Know in 2016".

+Ebtekar was named the 2025 King Artist in Residence at Arion Press.